shanesveller/thredded/INSTALL.md

 		rake db:create db:migrate db:bootstrap

+  and for your testing environment

+    RAILS_ENV=test rake db:create db:migrate

   That should get everything situated in the database for you.
 * **Note:** If you set your default messageboard's name to something other than "misc-topics" then make sure to change `default_messageboard_name` in _thredded_config.yml_ to the name of the board you entered during `rake db:bootstrap`.
 * start the server with